-- 1) There will be a schedule that identifies the times and locations of observations and interviews in the file of the individual you are Reviewing.
+- 1) There will be a schedule that identifies the times and locations of observations and interviews in the Interview Schedules folder within the regional review folder on the Jackson drive.
 Please note these and be prepared to travel to the locations.
-Please check travel times so that you are respectful of others' time and are not late. - 2) Conduct on-site interviews with day, residential and supported employment (if indicated) staff as scheduled.
+Please check travel times so that you are respectful of others' time and are not late. - 2) Conduct on-site interviews with CCS, residential and supported employment (if indicated) staff as scheduled.
 There are times when the direct support professional listed on the schedule, is not available when you arrive on-site.
 You will need to be flexible and interview the direct support professional made available by the provider agency.
-Additional questions for the DSP will be reviewed by the Mentor and Case Judge prior to ion-site. - 3) Just a reminder when the class member has two day services such as Adult Hab and Community Inclusion.
+Additional questions for the DSP will be reviewed by the Mentor and Case Judge prior to on-site. - 3) Just a reminder some class members have two day services such as CCS-Group and CCS-Individual.
 In that case, you should request interviews with direct support professionals from both services. - 4) Remember, you must observe each class member eating at least one meal or snack.
-If, at all possible, it is preferable that you observe a meal or snack at both day and residential locations.
-Be sure you note where you observe meal(s) or snack(s) so that findings, if any, are correctly noted. - 5) If you are provided with additional documents on-site, add the information to the protocol book and scan or fax to the Community Monitor's office, and add to the Jackson drive when you return to the office. - 6) If you request documents while you are on site, the provider has 24 hours to provide you with those documents.
+If, at all possible, it is preferable that you observe a meal or snack at both CCS and residential locations.
+Be sure you note where you observe meal(s) or snack(s) so that findings, if any, are correctly noted. - 5) If you are provided with additional documents on-site, add the information to the protocol book, send to your Case Judge and Supervisor, and add to the Jackson drive. - 6) If you request documents while you are on site, the provider has 24 hours to provide you with those documents.
 If they provide documents within that period of time, they will count as if they were present from the beginning of the Review.
 You should note that the documents were received and from whom on the Document Request form.
-You should also enter any new documents into Section 1 of the Protocol.
-If you request documents directly during your interviews, you must provide a copy of the received documents to Paula Bigham, and add them to the Jackson drive as appropriate. - 7) If you observe, or are told, about a situation which might place the class member in immediate jeopardy, please be sure the individual is safe first, then notify your IQR Supervisor/ IQR Management Team, and the Community Monitor!
+You should also enter any new documents into Section 1 of the Protocol, unless you have already passed Section 1 to your Case Judge, in which case, send your Case Judge the information you would like added.

+7) If you observe, or are told, about a situation which might place the class member in immediate jeopardy, please be sure the individual is safe first, then notify your IQR Supervisor/ IQR Management Team!
 If you are on site and the class member is in immediate jeopardy, do NOT leave until a supervisor is called and the class member protected.